-Support for Support for Support for Learners Learners Learners
+Support for Learners Support for Learners Support for Learners

 CES epitomizes the Lane vision of "transforming lives through learning" and the college's focus on retention and student success.
 Through interactions with CES staff and services, students learn more about themselves, while exploring career options and clarifying education and career goals.
 By helping students and community members define their skills, interests, and career options, CES positively impacts people's ability to be successful in college and their careers.
-Peer assistants (SSAs) model college success strategies and teach students how to navigate college procedures and processes.
+Peer assistants known as Student Service Associates (SSAs) model college success strategies and teach students how to navigate college procedures and processes.
 CES directly impacts student persistence by providing on- and off-campus employment programs, as well as scholarship resources and assistance to help students finance college expenses (removing financial barriers) and stay in school.
-CES staff are also instrumental during peak enrollment periods, teaching students how to use ExpressLane functions to register for classes and complete financial aid processes.
+SSAs are also instrumental during peak enrollment periods, teaching students how to use ExpressLane functions to register for classes.
 In addition, CES supports classroom learning by providing a "lab" where students receive assistance on class assignments (Career & Life Planning, Show Me the Money, Transitions to Success, as examples); faculty from across campus regularly invite CES advisors to facilitate career-related workshops for their classes.